 Travelling on the Eurotunnel

-The journey itself is short ( around 35 minutes ), smooth and fairly relaxing.
+The journey itself is short ( around 30 minutes ), smooth and relaxing.
 There are toilets on board, usually one at either end of the train, so if you’re in the middle it can be a bit of a walk!
 There are no refreshments available on board.
+You can get out and stretch your legs, have a picnic, play a game.
+Before you know it you’re in France.

 Can pets travel on the Eurotunnel?